SpendNode Rating for Tria Premium Card

 | Visa Digital Concierge | Global | Global | Global |

-Recommended progression: Start with Virtual ($20/year) to validate the platform.
-Upgrade to Signature ($109/yr) at $247/month spending for 4.5% cashback and the full Visa Signature perk suite (baggage coverage, luxury hotel, airport companion).
-Upgrade to Premium ($250/yr) at $783/month over Signature for 6% cashback and 0% ATM - both tiers include identical Visa perks.
+Recommended progression: Start with Virtual ($25/year) to validate the platform.
+Upgrade to Signature ($109/yr) at about $200/month spending for 4.5% cashback and the full Visa Signature perk suite (baggage coverage, luxury hotel, airport companion).
+Upgrade to Premium ($250/yr) at about $783/month over Signature for 6% cashback and 0% ATM - both tiers include identical Visa perks.

 Limits and Restrictions